Contrastive Cross-domain Recommendation in Matching

 \section{Introduction}

 Personalized recommendation aims to provide attractive items for users according to their profiles and historical behaviors, which has been widely implemented in various fields of our lives.
-Real-world large-scale recommendation systems usually adopt the classical two-stage architecture containing ranking and matching (i.e., candidate generation) \cite{covington2016deep,zhu2018learning,xie2020internal}.
-The \emph{matching} module focuses more on the efficiency and diversity, which first retrieves a small subset of (usually hundreds of) item candidates from the million-level large corpora.
+Real-world large-scale recommendation systems usually adopt the classical two-stage architecture containing ranking and matching.
+The \emph{matching} module \cite{xu2018deep,xie2020internal,xie2021improving} (i.e., candidate generation \cite{covington2016deep}) focuses more on the efficiency and diversity, which first retrieves a small subset of (usually hundreds of) item candidates from the million-level large corpora.
 Next, the \emph{ranking} module gives the specific ranks of items for the final display.

 With the increase of recommendation scale and the expansion of recommendation scenarios, real-world recommendations usually need to bring in additional data sources (i.e., domains) as supplements to improve their content coverage and diversity.
 These cold-start items of new data sources only have very few user behaviors at their warm-up stage.
-Hence, it is difficult to recommend these cold-start items appropriately. \emph{Cross-domain recommendation (CDR)}, which aims to make full use of the informative knowledge from the source domain to help the target domain's recommendation \cite{elkahky2015multi}, is proposed to solve this issue.
+Hence, it is difficult to recommend these cold-start items appropriately. \emph{Cross-domain recommendation (CDR)}, which aims to make full use of the informative knowledge from the source domain to help the target domain's recommendation \cite{zhu2021transfer}, is proposed to solve this issue.
 EMCDR \cite{man2017cross} is a classical CDR method, which focuses on building user mapping functions via aligned user representations in the source and target domains.
 CoNet \cite{hu2018conet} proposes another approach that jointly models feature interactions in two domains via a cross connection unit.
 However, existing CDR methods often heavily rely on aligned users for cross-domain mapping (e.g., EMCDR), ignoring other rich information in recommendation such as taxonomy.
 It will harm the knowledge transfer between different domains, especially in cold-start scenarios.
 Moreover, lots of CDR methods are designed for ranking that consider complicated cross-domain user-item interactions (e.g., CoNet), which cannot be directly adopted in matching due to the online efficiency.
 CDR in the matching module should consider not only recommendation accuracy, but also diversity and efficiency.

 In this work, we aim to improve the matching module's performance on new (few-shot or strict cold-start) domains via the CDR manner.
 Fig. \ref{fig:example} shows an illustration of this task.
 Precisely, CDR in matching mainly has the following three challenges: